cabejackson/portfolio3/README.md

 I utilized css and JavaScript w/in this project.

 ## About Me
-i use he/they pronouns.
+I use he/they pronouns.
 Based in D.C.
 I love reading and code.

 *[GitHub Profile](https://github.com/cabejackson)
 *[LinkedIn](https://www.linkedin.com/in/caleb-jackson-cabe/)